Pasu4/neuro-api-tony/README.md

 If an `actions/force` command is received, a "Forced action" window will open, showing all applicable actions and the query and state of the command.
 Executing actions from here works the same as from the main actions panel.
 Once the game has acknowledged the sent action with an action result, the window will close automatically.
-You can also close the window manually, but note that this will ignore the forced action and not unregister its actions, even after sending an `action` command.
+You can also close the window manually, this will ignore the forced action and allow you to execute any registered action.

 ### Logs